KubaGamingYT/Scripting-in-SF/SF.md

 SetSatNavDestination(Pos);
 SetObjectiveMarker(Pos, 0.5, true, true);
 ShowObjectiveMarker(true):

-//this sets up an objective marker SetSatNavDestination();
+// This sets up an objective marker

+SetSatNavDestination();
 SetObjectiveMarker(cPlayer1, 0, false, false);
 ShowObjectiveMarker(false);

-//this clears the marker
+// This clears the marker
 ```

 Lock the player in place